practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 some required keys and some optional ones.
 But such behavior could be emulated by building a custom `Cell` object.

-4. We don't have arbitrary destructuring in the parameter lists for our functions, so we need to handle destructuring manually within the bodies of our methods rather than their signatures:
+4. We don't have destructuring in the parameter lists for our functions, so we need to handle destructuring manually within the bodies of our methods rather than their signatures.

 Keeping these points in mind, here's a semi-literal translation of Clojure code to Ruby: